MisterFlask/PhaserCardGame/src/docs/worldbuilding.md

 In a recently recorded incident known internally as THE BRASS KEY INQUIRY, lower-level agents within THE BRITISH TRADE DELEGATION’s own accounting department (the so-called “Counters of Infernal Ledgers”) have discovered the quiet issuance of specialized, gilt-edged travel documents to a series of individuals operating under CINDER COURT patronage.
 These documents, intended to grant expedited passage through the BUCKINGHAM RIFT, seem to have bypassed the ARTISANAL GUILDS’ traditional vetting procedures for trans-dimensional cargo manifests.
 This small-scale administrative irregularity—apparently the result of senior managers at THE THIRD CIRCLE COMPANY negotiating side agreements in dimly-lit vaults beneath THE FURNACE OF DIS—has potentially undermined the painstakingly cultivated balance between old infernal craftsmanship traditions and new British mercantile influences.
 The GUILDS have begun covertly marking each questionable permit with an intricate wax seal rumored to contain micro-hexes designed to cause subtle mechanical failures in the Company’s next generation of land-crawlers.

-THE STOKER’S UNION INTERNAL DISSENSION OVER THE RIVER STYX TURBINE Within the STOKER’S UNION itself, the recent, ill-omened unveiling of the RIVER STYX TURBINE—a device allegedly procured from THE CLOCKWORK WASTES and quietly tested by a subdivision of THE BRITISH TRADE DELEGATION—has sown discord.
-A faction of younger STOKERS (calling themselves “THE SHADOWED HEAT COLLECTIVE”) has advocated replacing traditional coal-lashers with these whispering turbines, which they claim to have witnessed during a forbidden midnight meeting with unnamed British engineers.
-Meanwhile, the UNION’s conservative leadership, supposedly advised by an unnamed member of the CINDER COURT with historical ties to the oldest infernal furnaces, insists that adopting such technology would be tantamount to surrendering their sacred duty.
-Tension within the UNION has grown so severe that union members from rival forges have begun sabotaging one another’s fire grates, culminating in the so-called “SEARED PLENUM INCIDENT,” a still-confidential matter in which several foremen were found trapped inside heat-lock chambers, ranting incoherently about metallic angels.
+THE STOKER’S UNION INTERNAL DISSENSION OVER THE RIVER STYX TURBINE Within the STOKER’S UNION itself, the unveiling of the RIVER STYX TURBINE—a device recovered from THE CLOCKWORK WASTES and tested by a subdivision of THE BRITISH TRADE DELEGATION—has sown discord.
+A faction of younger STOKERS (THE SHADOWED HEAT COLLECTIVE) advocates replacing traditional coal-lashers with these whispering turbines, which they witnessed during a midnight meeting with British engineers.
+The UNION’s conservative leadership, acting on advice from a CINDER COURT member with historical ties to the oldest infernal furnaces, maintains that adopting such technology surrenders their sacred duty.
+Tension within the UNION has escalated to open sabotage between rival forges, culminating in the SEARED PLENUM INCIDENT, where several foremen were found trapped inside heat-lock chambers, speaking of metallic angels.

-THE BRIMSTONE BARONS’ DISTRUST OF NEW BRITISH PROCUREMENT STANDARDS In the BRIMSTONE BADLANDS, where the BARONS rule over extraction and refinement, a subtle but increasing animosity has emerged between the BARONS’ established syndicates and a small cadre of British-appointed “Resource Inspection Liaison Officers.”
-Said officers, introduced after the outcome of the unfortunate “MCALLISTER SURVEY,” have begun applying Earth-based safety and quality metrics to brimstone production.
-The BARONS view these new regulations as laughably terrestrial and an attempt to curb their age-old monopolies.
-A particular point of conflict has been over “WHITE-FLAME DISTILLATE,” a newly discovered variant of brimstone rumored to burn with an ineffable shriek.
-Although exact details remain classified, certain BARONS claim that the British have secret designs on this rare product for unspecified “Heaven-Ward Operations.”
-In response, the BARONS have stationed private militias at critical extraction sites and initiated a silent embargo on exports deemed “substandard” by British inspectors—thus ensuring that nothing meeting British criteria can leave the mines without first passing through the BARONS’ own alchemical labs, where certain “improvements” are introduced.
+THE BRIMSTONE BARONS’ DISTRUST OF NEW BRITISH PROCUREMENT STANDARDS In the BRIMSTONE BADLANDS, a growing animosity exists between the BARONS’ established syndicates and British-appointed “Resource Inspection Liaison Officers.”
+These officers, introduced after the MCALLISTER SURVEY, apply Earth-based safety and quality metrics to brimstone production.
+The BARONS consider these regulations an attempt to curb their age-old monopolies.
+The conflict centers on “WHITE-FLAME DISTILLATE,” a variant of brimstone that burns with an ineffable shriek.
+The British have plans for this rare product in their “Heaven-Ward Operations.”
+In response, the BARONS have stationed private militias at critical extraction sites and initiated an embargo on exports deemed “substandard” by British inspectors.
+All shipments now pass through the BARONS’ alchemical labs for “improvements” before export.

 THE ARTISANAL GUILDS’ INCREASING COLLABORATION WITH UNDERCLASS SABOTEURS As the GUILDS struggle to maintain their influence over the shaping of trans-dimensional gateways, they have begun to discreetly arm certain bands of the UNDERCLASS with specialized tools: sharpened alloy files, resonance wrenches infused with infernal carapace shards, and encrypted instructions for destabilizing Maxwell coils.
 These clandestine instructions, linked by rumor to the elusive “FOURTH KEYMASTER OF THE OLD IRON PORTAL,” detail subtle ways to induce harmonic imbalances in the land-crawlers used by THE THIRD CIRCLE COMPANY.
 The UNDERCLASS participants, desperate for any opportunity to strike against exploitive labor conditions, have already initiated several small-scale sabotage operations near THE STYX DELTA outposts.
 This secret alliance has placed the GUILDS at odds with THE CULT OF THE INVASION, who had also been courting UNDERCLASS allies to construct a grand weapon rumored to be hidden deep in THE SCREAMING FORESTS.
 Now the CULT looks upon the GUILDS with suspicion, believing them to be part of an elaborate British subterfuge aimed at diverting attention from whatever it is that truly lies beyond THE ABYSSAL FRONTIER.